What is the Food Distribution Program?

-FSD distributes foods to summer food service programs for children, disaster relief, and six non-profit food banks that provide emergency food assistance to food pantries, soup kitchens, homeless shelters, domestic violence shelters, Kid’s Cafes, and other non-profit organizations providing meals in a congregate setting to needy persons/households.
+The Food Distribution Program helps people in need get USDA-donated foods from their local food pantry as part of The Emergency Food Assistance Program (TEFAP).
+The Family Support Division also distributes food to summer food service programs for children, disaster relief, and six non-profit food banks that provide emergency food assistance to food pantries, soup kitchens, homeless shelters, domestic violence shelters, Kid’s Café’s, and other non-profit organizations.

 Who is eligible?

-- Are public or private non-profit and exempt from federal tax;
+- Are a public or private non-profit (and exempt from federal tax)

-- Are organized for charitable or public welfare purposes; and
+- Are organized for charitable or welfare purposes

-- Serve meals or distribute USDA-donated foods to needy persons.
+- Serve meals or distribute USDA-donated foods to people in need

 If you have any questions or need additional help, you can email us at email@example.com.